JessicaJohnBritto/Quantum-Computing-and-Information/Thomas G's Introduction to Classical and Quantum Computing/README.md

-Some of the folders are yet to be updated in this directory.
+Some files of the folders are yet to be updated in this directory.
 These folders are - Quantum Algorithms and Reports.